By Michael Tetreault, Editor-In-Chief

 - and an accountant … to name a few.

 “Patients are educated, possibly more than ever, as a result of the changes to our healthcare system,” adds Richard Doughty, CEO of Cypress Concierge Medicine based in Louisiana.
 “Patients are looking for answers and options and taking more initiative in their overall health.
 Following their doctor into concierge medicine for many patients is exactly the vehicle that meets their needs.
-In addition, knowing others who have benefitted from that relationship with their concierge doctor confirms the value as their doctor makes this change.”
+In addition, knowing others who have benefited from that relationship with their concierge doctor confirms the value as their doctor makes this change.”

 Some of the other challenges to overcome include: